mvojtkovszky/ProperBaseAdapter/README.md

   // add items to provided data list, those will be added to the adapter. override fun getAdapterData(data: MutableList<AdapterItem<*>>): MutableList<AdapterItem<*>> {
-    data.add(ImageViewRecyclerItem(ContextCompat.getDrawable(this, android.R.drawable.btn_radio))
+    // let's say we want to display an image on top data.add(ImageViewRecyclerItem(ContextCompat.getDrawable(this, android.R.drawable.btn_radio))
         .withMargins(topMargin = resources.getDimensionPixelSize(R.dimen.dp16))
+    // and add 10 text view items
     for (i in 1..10) {
         data.add(TextViewRecyclerItem("Text item $i")
             .withMargins(